delingren/synaptics_touchpad/README.md

 * Velocity tracking and inertia.
 If we keep track of the speed of the movements, we can implement a lot of interesting features.
 One example is inertia, where if you've been scrolling, after the fingers have been released, it still keeps going for a little, slowing down gradually.
 Another potential application is to keep the noise tolerance high at zero/very low speed, reducing it once the fingers are moving.
 This way, we can provide better precision control at low speed.

 ## Enclosure
 I designed the enclosure in Fusion 360 and 3D printed it.
 The stl and original f3d files can be found under `enclosure` folder.
+I used a ProMicro clone with a USB-C connector.
+It has the same footprint as the original ProMicro.

 The end result: